 All in all, though, it was a great issue – albeit not “the best to date” promised in this month’s editorial.
 CF glowed with positivity and optimism for the machine, so much so that Gremlin Graphics – who’d planned to abandon the C64 after this month’s Heroquest – ran a coupon in May’s magazine asking anyone interested in a Commodore version of Nigel Mansell’s F1 GP to get in touch.
 It was time for the computer’s many self proclaimed supporters to put their money where their mouth was.
 CF

 Two demos this month – last month’s rave review Catalypse was one, joined by Zeppelin’s tough but great looking platformer puzzler The Bod Squad.
 21st Century Entertainment’s 1989 puzzler Maze Mania was there in full, joined by Grandslam’s ancient – but absorbing – isometric shooter Ant Attack.
 It was from 1984, and to younger CF readers probably looked even older!
 Read our full feature on this month’s tape here.

 This was Commodore Format‘s original designer, Lam Tang’s, final issue.
 Lam was given top billing in the magazine’s credits, and as he left so did the final piece of the team which first made CF great.
 Cheers, Lam!

 RIP JOHN “BONES” SIMPSON

-This edition of Issue Review is dedicated to John Simpson, better known as “Bones”, who wrote a number of tech pieces (like this one this issue) for Commodore Format and was the man who introduced Jason Finch to the team.
+This post is dedicated to John Simpson, better known as “Bones”, who wrote a number of tech pieces for Commodore Format and was the man who introduced Jason Finch to the team.
 We were saddened to learn when researching this piece that he passed away some years ago.